The Twisted Trees of Moab, Utah

 A certified wildlife-friendly garden with a house in the background

-By Sarah Newman April 23, 2025
+By Sarah Newman April 28, 2025

 Spring renewal revitalizes the spirit.
 The return of blooms, birds, and spring peepers may inspire you to get out in your yard and look around at what’s working and what’s not.
 The checklist grows and then come the questions.
 What needs to be moved?
 What needs to be replaced?
 Did that shrub survive winter?
 How do I bring more all-season color?
 But a new question to ask is, how can I support nature with my outdoor space ?
 Taking a focused approach through a Pennsylvania yard certification program can help you tailor your garden “To Do’s” to achieve a specific goal—whether it's creating a pollinator-friendly habitat, incorporating more native plants, or designing a wildlife-friendly yard.
 Here are a few programs to explore:

-A bush with lots of purple flowers and green leaves
+A close up of a bamboo tree with lots of green leaves

 More Posts